koor-tech/handbook.koor.tech/docs/handbook/company/legal-general-business.md

 - Expensify approval process is automated
 - Once you submit your expense report, the system will route your expense report to your direct manager for approval
 - After the manager approves in Expensify, Accounting will validate the receipts for accuracy and process payment within 7 days through one of the following methods:
-    - Bill.com for **US-based team members**
+    - US Billing Tool for **US-based team members**
-    - Pilot for **non-US team members**
+    - Non-US Employee Management for **non-US team members**
-    - Frequency of Pilot Reimbursement
-        Given the company has implemented the monthly stipend payment to cover the bank fees associated with the monthly Pilot payroll, effective September 1, 2021, Accounting will process monthly reimbursement along with the monthly Pilot payroll to effectively manage the bank fees the company needs to pay. \*\* Exception\*\*: If the reimbursement amount is significant to the team member who needs to get the payment sooner than the monthly payment schedule, please send an e-mail request to [accounting@koor.tech](mailto:accounting@koor.tech) for an off-cycle reimbursement payment.
+    - Frequency of Non-US Employee Management Reimbursement Given the company has implemented the monthly stipend payment to cover the bank fees associated with the monthly Non-US Employee Management payroll, effective September 1, 2021, Accounting will process monthly reimbursement along with the monthly Non-US Employee Management payroll to effectively manage the bank fees the company needs to pay. \*\* Exception\*\*: If the reimbursement amount is significant to the team member who needs to get the payment sooner than the monthly payment schedule, please send an e-mail request to [accounting@koor.tech](mailto:accounting@koor.tech) for an off-cycle reimbursement payment.
     - Your hiring agency, for non-US team members who are working with Koor Technologies, Inc. via an agency
     - For non contracted Koor Technologies, Inc. team members, Transferwise will be used to process reimbursement unless otherwise agreed